ibm-cloud-docs/containers/cs_images.md

 To deploy a container into the **default** namespace of your cluster:

 1. Create a deployment configuration file that is named `mydeployment.yaml`.
-2. Define the deployment and the image that you want to use from your namespace in {{site.data.keyword.registryshort_notm}}.
+2. Define the deployment and the image to use from your namespace in {{site.data.keyword.registryshort_notm}}.

     ```
     apiVersion: apps/v1